stenglein-lab/align_and_tree/README.md

 # align_and_tree
 This is a simple reproducible nextflow pipeline that will make alignments (using MAFFT) and phylogenetic trees (using iqtree) from one or more sets of nucleotide or protein sequences.

-It creates alignments using MAFFT, using default parametes, and then creates trees from the resulting alignments using iqtree (see [here]() for parameters).
+It creates alignments using MAFFT, using default parametes, and then creates trees from the resulting alignments using iqtree (iqtree parameters are [specified in the main nextflow file](https://github.com/stenglein-lab/align_and_tree/blob/eb3cc3eda87509c9f6fd8094fdf50d792c0ff5d3/align_and_tree.nf#L124)).

 This workflow should work for either nucleotide or protein sequences, because neither MAFFT nor iqtree are run in a way that specifies sequence type.

 ### Important caveats